Santa Lucia Range

-The Santa Lucia Mountains (sæntə luˈsiːə) or Santa Lucia Range is a rugged mountain range in coastal central California, running from Carmel southeast for 140 mi to the Cuyama River in San Luis Obispo County.
+The Santa Lucia Range (sæntə luˈsiːə) or Santa Lucia Mountains is a rugged mountain range in coastal Central California, running from Carmel southeast for 140 mi to the Cuyama River in San Luis Obispo County.
 The range is never more than 11 mile from the coast.
 The range forms the steepest coastal slope in the contiguous United States.
 Cone Peak at 5158 ft tall and three miles (5 km) from the coast, is the highest peak in proximity to the ocean in the lower 48 United States.
 The range was a barrier to exploring the coast of central California for early Spanish explorers.

 Geography

-The Santa Lucia Mountains are part of the Outer South California Coast Ranges, in the Pacific Coast Ranges System.
+The Santa Lucia Range is part of the Outer South California Coast Ranges, in the Pacific Coast Ranges System.
 The coastal side of the range rises directly from the shoreline, with oceanfront ridges rising directly 4000 to 5000 feet to the crest of the coastal range.
 The crest of the range is never more than 11 mile from the coast.
 Cone Peak is the steepest coastal elevation in the contiguous United States, rising nearly a mile (1,609 m) above sea level, only three miles (5 km) from the Pacific Ocean.

 The range's northern section runs parallel to the southern section of the Diablo Range, part of the Inner South Coast Ranges, which lies to the east across the Salinas Valley.
 The range's highest summit is Junipero Serra Peak, 1784 m in Monterey County and the Los Padres National Forest.